4 Eco-Friendly Ways To Dispose Of Autumn Leaves

 In autumn, leaves are a glorious and common feature to the season.
-Here are some ways to clear fallen leaves while also being eco-friendly, too.
+Here are some ways to dispose of fallen leaves while being eco-friendly, too.

 While autumn brings trees filled with beautiful leaves, all those leaves will eventually come down.
 Then, you’re left with a yard full of leaves.
-While many people end up throwing bags of leaves in the trash, there are more eco-friendly ways of getting rid of them.
+While many people end up throwing bags of leaves in the trash, there are more eco-friendly ways of to dispose of leaves.

 After all, leaves fall for a reason when it comes to nature; to re-introduce nutrients back into the soil.
 So, how do you aid nature, while keeping your yard clear?
 Take a look at these 4 options for doing just that.